Habiba-halkano/python-variables-and-control-flow-practice/README.md

-This repo contains te following python questions for practise:
+This repo contains the following python questions for practise:
 1. Variable Assignment & Arithmetic Operations
 Write a program that assigns two numbers to variables a and b.
 Perform the following operations and print the results: